secretstartups/handbook/job-families/engineering/quality/engineering-analytics/management/index.html.md

 * Outstanding leadership skills, takes initiative, makes hard decisions & be accountable.
 * Demonstrate capability to drive initiatives, develop thoughtful strategies, & deliver results at a senior level.
 * Track record of delivering analytics capabilities that improves the business bottom-line.
-* Track record of influencing bussiness stakeholders from multiple domains to deliver results.
+* Track record of influencing business stakeholders from multiple domains to deliver results.
 * Track record of hiring data analysts within the Engineering domain.
 * Excellent written & verbal communication skills, able to deliver bottom-line messaging to executives at C-suite & VP level.
 * Bias for action & adaptability to work in a fast-paced environment with shifting priorities.